awsdocs/amazon-ec2-user-guide/doc_source/ami-store-restore.md

 The [CreateStoreImageTask](#store-ami) API stores an AMI as a single object in an S3 bucket\.

 The API creates a task that reads all of the data from the AMI and its snapshots, and then uses an [S3 multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html) to store the data in an S3 object\.
-The API takes all the components of the AMI, including most of the non\-Region\-specific AMI metadata and all the EBS snapshots contained in the AMI, and packs them into a single object in S3\.
+The API takes all of the components of the AMI, including most of the non\-Region\-specific AMI metadata, and all the EBS snapshots contained in the AMI, and packs them into a single object in S3\.
 The data is compressed as part of the upload process to reduce the amount of space used in S3, so the object in S3 might be smaller than the sum of the sizes of the snapshots in the AMI\.

 If there are AMI and snapshot tags visible to the account calling this API, they are preserved\.

 The object in S3 has the same ID as the AMI, but with a `.bin` extension\.
 The following data is also stored as S3 metadata tags on the S3 object: AMI name, AMI description, AMI registration date, AMI owner account, and a timestamp for the store operation\.

-The duration of the task depends on the size of the AMI and on how many other tasks are in progress\.
-Because the tasks are queued, there is no specific task completion time\.
+The time it takes to complete the task depends on the size of the AMI\.
+It also depends on how many other tasks are in progress because tasks are queued\.
 You can track the progress of the task by calling the [DescribeStoreImageTasks](#describe-store-ami) API\.

 The sum of the sizes of all the AMIs in progress is limited to 600 GB of EBS snapshot data per account\.
 Further task creation will be rejected until the tasks in progress are less than the limit\.
 For example, if an AMI with 100 GB of snapshot data and another AMI with 200 GB of snapshot data are currently being stored, another request will be accepted, because the total in progress is 300 GB, which is less than the limit\.
 But if a single AMI with 800 GB of snapshot data is currently being stored, further tasks are rejected until the task is completed\.

 ### DescribeStoreImageTasks<a name="DescribeStoreImageTasks"></a>

 The [DescribeStoreImageTasks](#describe-store-ami) API describes the progress of the AMI store tasks\.
 You can describe tasks for specified AMIs\.
-If you don't specify AMIs, you get a paginated list of all the store image tasks that have been processed in the last 31 days\.
+If you don't specify AMIs, you get a paginated list of all of the store image tasks that have been processed in the last 31 days\.

 For each AMI task, the response indicates if the task is `InProgress`, `Completed`, or `Failed`\.
 For tasks `InProgress`, the response shows an estimated progress as a percentage\.